 A maximum of 16 points will be awarded.

 Achieved AS Levels: AS level grades are not considered.

 EPQ: EPQ qualifications are not scored

-The requirement is AAA including biology and chemistry, excluding general studies, global perspective, citizenship studies and critical thinking.
+The requirement is AAA (or AAB contextual offer*) including biology (or human biology) and chemistry, excluding general studies, global perspective, citizenship studies and critical thinking; or IB 36 (6, 6, 6 at Higher Level including biology and chemistry, excluding core component).
 The third subject can be any other subject.
 A fourth A level will not benefit your application.

 Applicants may apply for a bursary to cover the full cost of the test.
 The scheme is open from May to September.
-The UKCAT website will have full bursary details.
+The UCAT website will have full bursary details.

-There are five components to the UKCAT test which will be scored.
+There are five components to the UCAT test which will be scored.
 The four cognitive components (verbal reasoning, quantitative reasoning, abstract reasoning, decision making) are each scored as follows:

 801 – 900 = 9 points